All horses are the same color

 All horses are the same color is a falsidical paradox that arises from a flawed use of mathematical induction to prove the statement All horses are the same color.
 There is no actual contradiction, as these arguments have a crucial flaw that makes them incorrect.
 This example was originally raised by George Pólya in a 1954 book in different terms: "Are any n numbers equal?" or "Any n girls have eyes of the same color", as an exercise in mathematical induction.
 It has also been restated as "All cows have the same color".

 The "horses" version of the paradox was presented in 1961 in a satirical article by Joel E. Cohen.
 It was stated as a lemma, which in particular allowed the author to "prove" that Alexander the Great did not exist, and he had an infinite number of limbs.

 The argument

 The argument is proof by induction.
 First, we establish a base case for one horse ($n=1$).
 We then prove that if $n$ horses have the same color, then $n+1$ horses must also have the same color.

 Base case: One horse

-The case with just one horse is trivial.
-If there is only one horse in the "group", then clearly all horses in that group have the same color.
+If there is only one horse in the "group", then clearly all horses in that group have the same color; for the colors of the horses in a group to not be homogeneous, there must be at least two horses of different colors, but since there are no two horses in this case's group in the first place, this requirement is necessarily absent.